Will Champion: Influences

 When questioned about which Coldplay songs he thinks are his technical or feel-wise best, Champion observed that he was proud of the ones where everything was cut down to the essentials and mentioned "Viva la Vida" as an example: "It's just a kick drum, a bell and a little bit of timpani here and there, but it's so simple.
 We tried so many different things with that, four-beats, rock beats, everything—but nothing worked [...]
 There are so many intricacies on the violins, the melodies and everything, I just felt [it has] to be simple with no frills, just support the song".
 His favourite album is Rum Sodomy & the Lash (1985) by the Pogues.
 In 2006, he listened to Klaxons, Arcade Fire and hip-hop artists.
-In 2024, the drummer recommended works from Fontaines D.C. and Grian Chatten.
+The drummer endorsed works from Fontaines D.C. and Grian Chatten in 2024 as well.
 His top players include Ginger Baker, John Bonham and Dave Grohl.

 Personal life

 According to The Times, Champion has an estimated wealth of £113 million as of May 2022.
 He is a longtime supporter of Southampton F.C. and has owned a season ticket for many years.
 His parents used to DJ as Champion Tunes at local pubs before Sara died from cancer in 2000.
 Her funeral ended up scheduled on the same day Coldplay had to film the music video for "Yellow", hence why Martin appears alone.
 Their debut album references her in the liner notes.
 In 2003, he married teacher Marianna Dark, becoming the first band member to wed.
 They have three children and live in London's Hampstead area.

 Interviewed by The Guardian, Champion said that he loves being able to "disappear" back to his children (who are studying Suzuki method violin) and wife (who sings in Brian Eno's private choir) after playing stadiums worldwide.
 This "skill" was a theme of a sketch by British comedian Nish Kumar in Live at the Apollo.
 The drummer also commented that he often dances with Dark at their house.
 She recorded backing vocals on the title track of Everyday Life (2019), becoming his favourite piece of sound from the album.
 Champion declared that his favourite activity outside music is cooking.
-He made drawings for each Music of the Spheres World Tour (2022–2027) stop on his drums.
+He made drawings for each Music of the Spheres World Tour (2022–2025) stop on his drums.